MetBenjaminWent/lfric_core/infrastructure/documentation/buildsystem.rst

 Testing
 ^^^^^^^

-Unit tests will be built and run as part of a normal build, so there is no need to worry about that.
+Unit tests and integration tests will be built and run as part of a normal build, so there is no need to worry about that.
 The test suite, on the other hand, must be manually invoked.

 When ``make test-suite`` is used a number of instances of Rose Stem will be launched.
 The environment variable ``TEST_SUITE_TARGETS`` holds a space